DeviaVir/chase/api.md

   sharedsecret
 )
 ```
 The shared secret will be given to you on registration and can be unique per run.
+Should be passed as `string`.